tiagu/Nucleus/README.md

 # Nucleus
 Uses Detectron2 to detect single nuclei in crowded immunofluorescence images.

+## How to
+To detect nuclei in your own image of interest just follow the notebook [Nucleus_Predict](https://github.com/tiagu/Nucleus/blob/master/Nucleus_Predict.ipynb?flush_cache=true).

+Please note, we mostly tested:
+1) DAPI nuclear stains
+2) 40-60X objectives (Leica SP8/ Zeiss LSM710)
+3) Size of the images should be a multiple of 256 (256, 512, 1024, 2084, ...)

+Ideally, a 256x256 pixels square cropped from your images should looks similar to images the network is used to predict.
+Here are some:

+< row of 3 images here >

 ## Data used
 This table shows the main datasets used to train and validate Detectron.
 These are available at XXXXXXXXXX.